|Type||Adware, Browser Hijacker, PUP|

 In the new window select ‘Extensions’

 A pop-up window will appear asking for confirmation to uninstall Fiber.js.
 Select ‘Uninstall’ again, and the Fiber.js will be removed.

 Step 3: Remove Fiber.js automatically by downloading an advanced anti-malware program.

 To clean your computer you should download an updated anti-malware program on a safe PC and then install it on the affected computer in offline mode.
 After that you should boot into safe mode and scan your computer to remove all Fiber.js associated objects.

 - Guide 1: How to Remove Fiber.js from Windows.

-- Guide 2: Get rid of Fiber.js from Mac OS X.
+- Guide 2: Get rid of Fiber.js on Mac OS X.

-- Guide 3: Remove Fiber.js from Google Chrome.
+- Guide 3: Remove Fiber.js in Google Chrome.

 - Guide 4: Erase Fiber.js from Mozilla Firefox.

 - Guide 5: Uninstall Fiber.js from Microsoft Edge.